For an up-to-date weather forecast in Costa Rica, click here!

 The rainy season lasts from May until mid-November.
 The wettest months are September and October when the country as whole receives and average of 355 and 330 millimeters of rain respectively.
 May and June are also wet months, but there is a slight decrease in July when levels drop down to an average of 181 millimeters.
 To put this into context, the nationwide average for January is just 6 millimeters.

-Costa Rica’s geography is nothing if varied, and these differences can make a huge difference to how each region experiences the rain season.
+Costa Rica’s geography is nothing if not varied, and this variation can make a huge difference to how each region experiences the rain season.
 Some places get more rain than others, and the Caribbean coast has an entirely different climatic cycle to the rest of the country.
-The factors that have the largest effect on the amount of rain an area receives are altitude, and where a place is located in nearby mountains.
 The hills and valleys of Costa Rica create an abundance of micro-climates.
 As clouds break on mountain peaks or get trapped in between ridges, areas which are remarkably close to one another can receive vastly different levels of rain.

 The Pacific coast – particularly in the north – is the driest part of the nation.
 While it follows the same seasonal weather patterns as the rest of the country, the rainfall levels are significantly lower here.
 To illustrate this, Heredia in the Central Valley can expect an average of 333 millimeters of rain during the month of May, Liberia (in the heart of the Pacific North) only gets 194 millimeters.